 Ramadan 2023 is expected to begin on March 23, 2023, and end on April 21, 2023.
 The exact start and end dates are affected by the sighting of the crescent moon and may vary a day or two.

-Ramadan is a holy month when Muslims commemorate the revelation of the Holy Quran to the Prophet Mohammed.
+Ramadan is a holy month when Muslims commemorate the revelation of the Quran (the religious text of Islam) to the Prophet Muhammad.
 It is the ninth month of the Islamic calendar.
-During this month Muslims are required to fast from dawn until dusk, abstaining from eating and drinking, sex and smoking.

 When is Ramadan in Dubai?